kailash-manasarovar/statement/docs/timeline/2023/october.md

 - Rocio Vidal is a famous YouTuber in Spain.
 - I've been reliably informed that she was hacked.
-- At some point, on fake accounts, I saw pictures of her sitting on a bed about to take off her clothes.
+- At some point, on fake accounts, I saw pictures of her sitting on a bed, looking at someone who is filming her and she is about to take off her clothes.
-- I believe the picture posted here is when she "finds out" that she was filmed secretly, or that she agreed to be filmed and those recordings were going to be used in some sort of blackmail.
+- I believe the picture posted here is when she "finds out" that she was filmed secretly, or that she agreed to be filmed, and those recordings were going to be used in some sort of blackmail.
 She looks upset.
 I could be wrong.
 - The `@jctot19` account has interacted a lot with Rocio Vidal's account `@SchrodingerGata` and I saw a lot of this interaction when I was able to see it prior to Elon locking down in July.

 ## Telecommunications shop